-During the reporting period, we had complied with all relevant environmental laws and regulations in the PRC, Hong Kong and Macau that have a significant impact on the Group's business, such as the Environmental Protection Law of the PRC, the Law of the People's Republic of China on Prevention and Control of Water Pollution, the Law of the People's Republic of China on Prevention and Control of Atmospheric Pollution and the Law of the People's Republic of China on the Prevention and Control of Environmental Pollution Caused by Solid Wastes, the PRC Law on Energy Conservation, the Water Law of PRC, Air Pollution Control Ordinance in Hong Kong, and "Waste Disposal Ordinance" of Hong Kong.
+During the reporting period, we had complied with all relevant environmental laws and regulations in the PRC, Hong Kong and Macau that have a significant impact on the Group's business, such as the Environmental Protection Law of the PRC, the Law of the PRC on Prevention and Control of Water Pollution, the Law of the PRC on Prevention and Control of Atmospheric Pollution and the Law of the PRC on the Prevention and Control of Environmental Pollution Caused by Solid Wastes, the PRC Law on Energy Conservation, the Water Law of PRC, Air Pollution Control Ordinance in Hong Kong, and "Waste Disposal Ordinance" of Hong Kong.
 There were no significant fines or penalties for non-compliance with the relevant environmental laws and regulations during the year.
 The Group did not discover any activity conducted by our Group that would cause material pollution and damage to the air, land, water sources and ecological environment in the vicinity.